holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/05_epistomology/lesson_plan.md

     - Come up with a few basic/classic questions from epistimology
     -
 Is there a difference between good learning and bad learning?

+- Context based knowledge vs definitions
+    - Context as a graph
+    - What is a chair?